To All the Boys I've Loved Before (film): Plot

-As Peter and Lara Jean spend more time together, they find themselves conflicted with their developing attraction to each other.
-Gen expresses her jealousy to him, who hesitates to end the relationship with Lara Jean.
+As Peter and Lara Jean spend more time together, they find themselves conflicted by their developing attraction to each other.
+Gen expresses her jealousy to Peter, who hesitates to end the relationship with Lara Jean.
 On the school ski trip, Peter admits his feelings for Lara Jean, and the two end up kissing while alone in a hot tub.
 At the end of the trip, Gen tells Lara Jean that Peter spent the night in her room after the kiss, then taunts Lara Jean with her favorite scrunchie, which she took from Peter.

 Furious, Lara Jean breaks up with Peter and storms home, where she finds Margot has returned from college.
 Peter arrives, attempting to explain that nothing happened between him and Gen, but Josh arrives as well to confront Peter.
 Margot overhears everything, and is upset when she learns of Lara Jean's former feelings for Josh.
 Things are worsened when, after Lara Jean asks Peter and Josh to leave, she sees that a provocative video of her and Peter in the hot tub has been posted on Instagram.

 Lara Jean reconciles with Margot, who comforts her.
 Kitty reveals she was the one who sent the letters.
 An enraged Lara Jean is calmed down by Margot, who reasons that Lara Jean may have wanted to send the letters but was too afraid to.
 The sisters forgive each other before getting Instagram to take down the video.

 After Christmas break, Lara Jean discovers that her schoolmates have discovered the video, and theorizes that Gen posted it.
 When she confronts her, Gen admits she tried to sabotage their relationship as she felt betrayed that Lara Jean kissed Peter during a spin the bottle game four years ago.

 After talking with her dad and her best friend Chris, Lara Jean reevaluates her relationships and reconciles her friendship with Josh.
 When she hesitates to tell Peter about her real feelings, Kitty shows her notes that he wrote during their 'relationship'.
 Lara Jean goes to see him, and he tells her that he is in love with her.
 They kiss before walking off together.